JoGorska/hotel-booking/README.md

     - validates if the number is between 1 - 9

 ## Deployment

+The site was deployed to Heroku.
+Please follow the below steps.

+### Deployment steps

 1. add list of requirements by writing in the terminal "pip3 freeze > requirements.txt"
 2. Add six and colorama==0.4.4 as they didn't seem to add automaticaly